Bobliuuu/RAIdology/README.md

 Given the average [Radiology Physician makes $217 ](https://www.salary.com/research/salary/benchmark/physician-radiology-hourly-wages) per hour, which means that's 26.04 Billion USD spent every year on CT scan result analysis.

-Our team has come together with an exciting vision - to develop an AI-driven radiology assistant.
+With healthcare getting more expensive and more backlogged with physicians increasingly experiencing burn out, our team has come together with an exciting vision - to develop an AI-driven radiology assistant.
 As we began our discussions, we explored several innovative ideas, including wildfire prevention, text-to-movie conversions, and AI ultrasound detection.
 After a few deliberations, we felt most inclined toward the AI ultrasound detection concept.

 ## Objective:
 The project is intended to serve as an AI-powered radiology assistant that analyzes ultrasound images to provide insights.
 The primary goal is to "replace" the need for a doctor to interpret ultrasounds, offering a first-line analysis and guiding users to a doctor if there are any serious issues.
 However, the emphasis is on recognizing and providing insights about the ultrasound images, particularly focusing on the health of the baby and parent.